 |Temperament:||Friendly, Loving, Affectionate, Goofy, Protector, Intelligent|

-The Great Danebull is the offspring of two very popular breeds — the American Pit Bull Terrier and the Great Dane.
-Though these are two drastically different breeds to begin with, when combined, they make beautiful puppies that are excellent pets.
+The Great Danebull is the offspring of the American Pit Bull Terrier and the Great Dane.
+Though they are two drastically different breeds, to begin with, when combined, they make beautiful puppies that are excellent pets.

-These are very sizable dogs, taking cues from the Great Dane side of the family.
-But the Pit Bull in them means that they’re smaller than purebred Great Danes.
-They come in a variety of colors and patterns, often having coats that resemble a Pit Bull.
+They are very sizable dogs, taking cues from the Great Dane side of the family.
+But the Pit Bull makes them smaller than purebred Great Danes.
+They come in various colors and patterns, often having coats resembling a Pit Bull.

-Great Danes tend to be more low-key dogs that aren’t particularly energetic or active, though the Pit Bull in a Great Danebull increases their activity needs somewhat.
+Great Danes are low-key dogs that aren’t particularly energetic or active, though the Pit Bull in a Great Danebull increases their activity needs somewhat.
 Still, they don’t need as much exercise as other large dogs.

-Loving and affectionate, these dogs are about as friendly as a dog can be.
+The loving and affectionate Great Danebull is about as friendly as a dog can be.
 Almost too friendly!
-They’ll get along with just about everyone, especially if you start socializing them early.
-Their affection endears many to them while their goofy personalities make them fun and entertaining.
+They’ll get along with everyone, especially if you start socializing them early.
+Their affection endears many to them, while their goofy personalities make them entertaining.

 1. They’re Gentle Giants

-Though they may look scary, these gentle giants are actually incredibly loving creatures.
-They’re very friendly with just about everyone and they’re not prone to aggression.
+Though they may look scary, they are incredibly loving creatures.
+They’re very friendly with everyone and not prone to aggression.
 They make great pets, developing a very close bond with their person.

-That said, this breed can still make a good guard dog.
-Though they won’t be aggressive towards guests, if an unexpected intruder appears, a Great Danebull will be vocal about their displeasure, alerting you and the would-be intruder of the potential danger.
+However, a Great Danebull can still make a good guard dog.
+Though they won’t be aggressive towards guests, a Great Danebull will vocalize their displeasure if an unexpected intruder appears, alerting you and the would-be intruder of the potential danger.

 2. Most Rental Properties Won’t Accept Them

-At least in America, this breed is likely to be turned down at almost all rental properties.
-Both parents are included on the “dangerous breeds” list that landlords use to determine what pets are eligible for residency.
+At least in America, a Great Danebull will likely be turned down at almost all rental properties.
+Both parents are included on the “dangerous breeds” list that landlords use to determine which pets are eligible for residency.

 3. They’re Prone to Separation Anxiety

 Great Danebulls are an incredibly affectionate breed that closely bonds with their family.
-They have a deep-seated need to please their people, and they need lots of affection and attention so they feel that they’re an important part of the family.
+They have a deep-seated need to please their people, and they need lots of affection and attention to feel they’re an essential part of the family.

 Because of their emotional attachment to their owner, Great Danebulls are prone to separation anxiety.
-They don’t want to be alone all day, instead, preferring to be by your side at all times.
-Because of this, these pets are best suited for families that have ample time to devote to their dog.
+They don’t want to be alone all day and prefer to always be by your side.
+They are best suited for families with ample time to devote to their dogs.

 Temperament & Intelligence of the Great Danebull 🧠